sodadata/docs/soda-cl/metrics-and-checks.md

   - row_count between (10 and 15)
 ```

-### Explicitly include thresholds
+### Explicitly include thresholds in a check
 Though SodaCL includes the values that define the boundary thresholds during a check by default, you can use square brackets, `[` and `]`, to explicitly specify which values to include, if you wish.
-For example, all of the following checks are equivalent and will pass if the number of rows is equal to 10, 11, 12, 13, 14, or 15.
+For example, all of the following checks are equivalent and pass if the number of rows is equal to 10, 11, 12, 13, 14, or 15.

 ```yaml
 checks for dim_customer: